kacyphan7/Galaxy-Shooter/README.md

 ### Disclaimer

-This project was modeled off of Galaga for the sake of nostalgia, which I further modified to challenge my creativity and ability.
+This project was modeled off of Galaga for nostalgic purposes.
 It was my favorite game to play on the BlackBerry SideKick when I first came to America.

 # HOW IT WORKS